 - What has worked and helped your child learn?
 What hasn’t worked this year?

-- If your child were to spend another year in the same grade, what type of instruction would she receive in the areas she finds most difficult?
-Would a new teaching approach or new materials be used, or would the teacher do the same thing as last year?
+- If your child were to spend another year in the same grade, what type of instruction would your child receive in the areas that are most difficult for your child?
+Would a new teaching approach or new materials be used, will there be new interventions or resources available for your child, or would the teacher do the same thing as last year?
 How do you know that “doing it over again” would make a difference?

-- What level of performance would you set for your child to achieve if she were retained?
+- What level of performance would be set for your child to achieve if they were retained?
 What changes would you need to see to be satisfied that retention was effective?

 - Realistically, will your child be able to meet the required standards to be promoted next year?
-What kind of change are you expecting in one year?
+What kind of change are expected in one year?
 Is that enough to make the retention worthwhile?

 - Is behavior a concern?

 - How will your child feel about being retained?
-Will she be more motivated to learn and try, or will she be embarrassed and further withdraw from learning?
+Will your child be more motivated to learn and try, or will they be embarrassed and further withdraw from learning?
+A 2004 University of Santa Barbara study of sixth graders showed that many children view retention as one of the most stressful life experiences, comparable to going blind or the death of a parent.

 - What will happen to your child’s peer supports and friendships?
 How will they be affected by retention?